How do you know if maximal shoes are better for long-distance running? And are minimal shoes only good for workouts? Let’s find out.

 Did you know that the forces our knees are subject to while running are 4.5-7.6 times our body weight!
 That’s a considerable amount when you consider walking is only 0.5 times the force of your body weight.

-Because of the high forces traveling through our body, shoe designers decided we should take out some of that impact with our footwear.
-By adding extra EVA foam between us and the ground, we can cushion and protect our bodies like we’re running on pillows.
+Because of the high forces traveling through our bodies, shoe designers decided we should take out some of that impact with our footwear.
+By adding extra foam between us and the ground, we can cushion and protect our bodies like we’re running on pillows.

 There is some evidence that contradicts this philosophy.
 In one study, it was shown that individuals inhibited more force with a maximal shoe vs. a traditional shoe during a 5k distance.
 The research shows that these runners were changing their running biomechanics, making them more susceptible to injuries.

-Although there is no exact definition of a minimal shoe.
-I believe, to classify a shoe as minimal, it has to have little to no cushioning, a drop (the difference between the heel and the forefoot) of less than 4mm, and has to be relatively lightweight.
+Although there is no exact definition of a minimal shoe, I believe it has to have little to no cushioning, a drop (the difference between the heel and the forefoot) of less than 4mm, and be relatively lightweight.

-Classic designs like the New Balance Minimus have been killed off and re-released due to its popularity.
-Smaller companies have popped up focusing specifically on minimal shoes, namely Xero Shoes in the US and Vivobarefoot in the UK.
+Classic designs like the New Balance Minimus have been killed off and re-released due to their popularity.
+Smaller companies have popped up, focusing specifically on minimal shoes, namely Xero Shoes in the US and Vivobarefoot in the UK.